Putin takes formal step to regain Kremlin top job

 LOCKED UP

-Police swamped the center of the capital Tuesday and said they detained more than 300 people on and around Triumph Square, where hundreds or even thousands more tried to protest.
+Police swamped the centre of the capital on Tuesday and said they detained more than 300 people on and around Triumph Square, where hundreds or even thousands more tried to protest.
 Another 250 were detained in St Petersburg.

 Monday's rally drew many people who had never demonstrated before, according to participants.
 Kremlin opponents hope protests will gain momentum by bringing more Russians who are unhappy with Putin and his party on to the streets.

-Putin tacitly acknowledged many Russians' desire for change Tuesday by promising to reshuffle the government after the presidential election.
-But the Kremlin had already signaled that would occur and Putin promised no immediate action.
+Putin tacitly acknowledged many Russians' desire for change on Tuesday by promising to reshuffle the government after the presidential election.
+But the Kremlin had already signalled that would occur and Putin promised no immediate action.

 Putin and President Dmitry Medvedev, the protege he tapped as successor when term limits barred him from seeking re-election in 2008, revealed in September that they plan to swap jobs next year, with Medvedev taking over as prime minister.